replikativ/incognito/README.md

 The general idea is that most custom Clojure datatypes (either records or deftypes) can be expressed in Clojure datastructures if you do not need a custom binary format, e.g. for efficiency or performance.
-With incognito you don't need custom handlers for every serialization format.
-But you can still do so ofc., once you hit efficiency problems.
+With incognito you do not need custom handlers for every serialization format.
+But you can still provide them of course, once you hit efficiency problems.
 Incognito is at the moment not supposed to provide serialization directly to storage, so you have to be able to serialize your custom types in memory.

 Incognito falls back to a pr-str->read-string roundtrip which is a reasonable, but inefficient and will only work if the type has proper Clojure print+read